 Then Putin turned to genetics: “The accumulated intellectual and scientific potential allows organizing large-scale genomic research in Russia.
 I ask you to develop an appropriate program in a short time, to provide mechanisms for supporting strong teams, creating advanced infrastructure and training personnel.”
 It’s unclear what he meant under “the large-scale genomic research.”
 And even more puzzling was his other phrase: “Both in genetics and in other areas it is necessary to use more widely the so-called convergent approach, nature-friendly technologies.”
 But obviously, he thinks that it’s enough to give an order, and scientific developments will magically happen.

 Apparently, the developments in human genetics, as he understands them, are becoming one of Putin’s idée fixe.
 In October 2017, speaking at the International Festival of Youth and Students in Sochi, Putin stated that the current level of genetic technology is so high that scientists can actually “get into the genetic code.”
-He continued: “Now it is quite conceivable that soon a person will be able to create another person.
-It can be a musician, but it can be a military one.
+He continued: “Now it is quite conceivable that soon a person will be able to create another person . . .
 And what I said may be worse than a nuclear bomb.”

 Putin called for the formation of powerful international research centers in Russia, recalling the proposal to create one of such centers in Novosibirsk.
 “We must continue to expand cooperation with other countries, increase the openness of our science,” he said.